nebuly-ai/nos/docs/elastic-quota.md

 ### Create Pods subject to Elastic Resource Quota

-Unless you deployed the nos scheduler as the default scheduler for your cluster, you need to instruct Kubernetes to use it for scheduling the Pods you want to be subject to Elastic Resource Quotas.
+Unless you deployed the `nos` scheduler as the default scheduler for your cluster, you need to instruct Kubernetes to use it for scheduling the Pods you want to be subject to Elastic Resource Quotas.

-You can do that by setting the value of the `schedulerName` field of your Pods specification to `nos-scheduler`, as shown in the example below.
+You can do that by setting the value of the `schedulerName` field of your Pods specification to `nos-scheduler` (or to any name you chose when installing `nos`), as shown in the example below.

 ```yaml
 apiVersion: v1